-Ottershaw Neighbourhood Plan - Schedule
+Ottershaw Neighbourhood Plans 1 and 2 - Schedule

 In order to make the process as open and transparent as possible and to ensure wide community involvement across Ottershaw, publicity and awareness-raising activities will be carried out throughout the process.
-This will include leafletting, social media, website, posters, local press, local events and direct engagement with local community groups organisations and businesses.
+This will include leafletting, social media, website, posters, members newsletters, local press, local events and direct engagement with local community groups organisations and businesses.
 Additionally, targeted surveys will help gather the wishes and views of our local Ottershaw population.

-This is the preliminary work laying out the high level content and structure for the development of our Ottershaw Neighbourhood Plan.
+This is the preliminary work laying out the high-level content and structure for the development of our Ottershaw Neighbourhood Plan.

 Near the start of our process we will have to gather data which we can use to support our evidence base and provide a detailed view of our Ottershaw Neighbourhood Area.
 This will include information on things like population, environment, housing, employment, transport links and strategic context.
 As key themes for our neighbourhood plan emerge, more specific subject-based evidence may be compiled as a basis for formulating specific policies.
 Data collection will continue through the majority of the plan development process.

-When we have completed drafting our Ottershaw Neighbourhood Plan there will be a phase of approximately 10 months where our plan will be subjected to regulatory examination, consultation and revision.
+When we have completed drafting our Ottershaw Neighbourhood Plan there will be a phase of approximately 9 months where our plan will be subjected to informal and formal review and regulatory examination, consultation and revision.

 The Council’s current Local Plan 2030 and those aspects particular to Ottershaw can be viewed on the Runnymede Borough Council website.